logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

 If you're working with Kubernetes, you can ship your traces to Logz.io using a Helm chart, via the OpenTelemetry collector.

-The following guide will walk you through how to get your tracing account token and configure and ship the Helm chart back to Logz.io.
+The following guide will walk you through how to get your Tracing account token and how to configure and send your Helm chart to Logz.io.

 #### _Send traces from Kubernetes_